-Travel is an obvious answer, but far-flung trips may not figure into your vacation budget.
+Travel is an obvious answer, but far-flung trips may not fit your vacation budget.
 Raising global kids doesn't have to break the bank or feel like another task for your to-do list.
 Instead, make it a fun exploration and a unique opportunity to learn, enjoy, explore, and grow.

 Here are seven ways to get started: